barbarahelena/reportgenerator/README.md

 **Test packages (only needed when running tests):** testthat, mockery and R6.

-You can also install them manually:
+These are already part of the mamba environment (see above), so in that case you can skip this step.
+Alternatively, you can install the R packages manually:

 ```r
 # Install core packages